bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

 ## **Application Stack:**
 [List all the technologies being used in the project, including programming languages, frameworks, and tools.]
 - Backend: Python/Flask
-- Frontend: ?
-HTML/CSS?
-Should probably get some ideas for this ?
+- Frontend: HTML/CSS, JS
 - DB: NoSQL - MongoDB
 - Server: ?
 Necessary for our project?
 Not sure. ?

 ### **Libraries/Frameworks:**
 [List any specific libraries or frameworks your application will use, such as React, Flask, Django, etc.]
 - Flask
 - ?
-Anything else? ?
+Anything else ?